pfmc-assessments/copper_rockfish_2023/documents/nca/north.md

-Copper rockfish residing between Point Conception and the California/Oregon border are assessed here as a single, separate stock (Figure \ref{fig:map}).
+Copper rockfish residing between Point Conception and the California/Oregon border are assessed here as a single, separate stock (Figure \ref{fig:ca-map}).
 This designation was made based on oceanographic, geographic, and fishery conditions.
 The copper rockfish population in California waters was split at Point Conception due to water circulation patterns that create a natural barrier between nearshore rockfish populations to the north and south.
 The northern border for this assessment was defined as the California/Oregon border due to substantial differences in historical and current exploitation levels.
 Additionally, the fairly sedentary nature of adult copper rockfish, likely limits flow of fish between northern California and areas to the north.

 ## Summary of Management History and Performance
 Replace text.